 ~~~~~~~~~~~~~~~~~~~~~~~

-There are several prescription meds that combine some of these together, and a few that add Benzoyl Peroxide to the mix, which is available without prescription but is actually quite effective when combined with other drugs, such as tretinoin (EpiDuo) or Clyndamycin (Acanya).
+There are several prescription meds that combine some of these together, and a few that add Benzoyl Peroxide (BPO) to the mix.
+BPO is available without prescription, but it's actually quite effective when combined with other drugs, such as tretinoin (EpiDuo) or Clyndamycin (Acanya).

 Benzoyl Peroxide (BPO) is a versatile, effective and rather misunderstood drug.
 First, it forces oxygen into pores, which kills the particular anaerobic bacteria involved in the vast majority of acne conditions, known as P. Acnes, that live inside almost every pore in every human being.
 Next, it dries up excess oil.
 Finally, it exfoliates from inside the pore out.

-When used properly, these medications can clear up acne before switching to a long term regimen of maintenance, involving gentle but thorough cleansing, toning, non-clogging moisturizers and serums, with clay mask once or twice a week.
+When used properly, these medications can clear up acne before switching to a long term regimen of maintenance, involving gentle but thorough cleansing, toning, non-clogging serums and moisturizers, with clay mask once or twice a week.

-Next week, I'll go into a little more detail about the proper way to use some of these medications, and even more importantly, how good skincare can help you avoid dependence on these medications in the first place.
+Next week, I'll go into a little more detail about the proper way to use some of these medications, and even more importantly, how good skincare can help you avoid dependence on, or even need of, these medications in the first place.

 No comments: